 Toast

-A type of alert, visually similar to a mobile or desktop push notification.
+A type of alert which appears in a layer above other content, visually similar to a mobile or desktop push notification.

 Toggle